chadwickbureau/chadwick/doc/cwevent.rst

 pitcher fields identify the players in the game at the time of the event; the result batter and result pitcher fields identify the players credited or charged with the event.

+Because a mid-plate-appearance substitution is not itself an event, :program:`cwevent` does not emit a record at the point when the batter or pitcher changes. :ref:`cwsub <cwtools.cwsub>` reports these substitutions together with the count and pitch sequence accumulated through the time of the change.

 There is one known bug in the Retrosheet-provided tools regarding the result pitcher.
 When a relief pitcher enters the game,